Welcome to the Atlanta Dental Office of Kenneth A. Murphy D.D.S.

 Our devoted, kind and talented dental staff treat patients enjoy delivering to patients the top-quality dental care they are looking for.
 We offer cutting-edge and present-day dental technology and dental treatment alternatives.
 In our community, good family-related dental care is readily made available to both adults and children.
 Furthermore, we make practical and effective use of the most excellent dental equipment sterilization methods accessible to dentists anywhere.

-While the most popular treatments in our office tend to be those related Cosmetic and General Dentistry we enjoy being able to treat patients in need of treatments that require an expertise and extra training in dentistry pertaining to implants, root canal treatments (also known as Endodontics), and gum disease (otherwise known in the dental field as Periodontics).
+While the most popular treatments in our Atlanta office tend to be those related Cosmetic and General Dentistry we enjoy being able to treat patients in need of treatments that require an expertise and extra training in dentistry pertaining to implants, root canal treatments (also known as Endodontics), and gum disease (otherwise known in the dental field as Periodontics).
 We understand that going to the dentist is not on your list of the Top 5 things you enjoy doing… However, going to the dentist regularly does help avoid other treatments or dental situations that can be avoided with proper care.
 If you find that you are in need of more than just a regular dental check-up or cleaning, or if you are searching for the best dentist in the area, please do not hesitate to contact our dental office.
-Our dentist is an expert in:
+Our office is an expert in:

 - Crowns, Bridges & Dentures

 - Tooth-Colored Composite Fillings